 COVID-19 has drastically impacted our country at a time when we were already facing another public health crisis — the opioid epidemic.
-The Wellbeing Trust estimates an increase of 75,000 ‘deaths of despair’ from suicide or substance use due to the pandemic and its social implications.
+As of September 2020, The Wellbeing Trust estimates an increase of 75,000 ‘deaths of despair’ from suicide or substance use due to the pandemic and its social implications.
 To prevent significant harms such as increased overdoses, serious COVID-19 infections, and increased homelessness or incarcerations, it is time to better implement harm reduction in the management of substance use disorders.

 For a variety of reasons, the substance use population is particularly vulnerable to the impacts of the COVID-19 pandemic.
 Based on data from previous financial crises, the emotional toll will increase rates of new substance use, escalate current use, and trigger relapse even among those with long-term abstinence.
 There may be a significant lag before these changes are detected and treated because health care resources are being funneled toward the pandemic.
 Furthermore, due to social isolation, opioid overdose rates may increase.
 While there has been a public health initiative to make naloxone widely available, it is not a helpful tool if there is no one in proximity to administer it.
 People with substance use may also be at higher risk for COVID-19 due to physiologic changes from their substance use.
 However, they may not be taken seriously or receive equal disease management due to stigma within the health care system.